decentralised-dataexchange/automated-data-agreements/docs/data-agreement-specification.md

 In order to create the Data Agreement, and the resulting receipt as proof, a number of steps are required from different actors.
 This document describes these steps involved and is described as part of a Data Agreement lifecycle.

-This specification is published together with an Interface Specification [1] and a DID Method Specification [2].
-For details of the DID Method and Interface Specification please refer to these reference documents.The communication between the actors will be based on DIDComm.

-This chapter provides an introduction to Data Agreement and elaborates on the concepts and terminology included in any kind of personal data usage by an organisation.

-Chapter 2 provides a functional overview of Data Agreements.
-It also describes the interworking of various actors in the Data Agreement lifecycle.

-Chapter 3 provides a list of references.

-The Appendix provides additional details that includes Data Agreement Schema (Appendix A), how a DPIA report maps to a Data Agreement (Appendix B) and details on the various input standards used in the proposed Data Agreement Schema including the Kantara Consent Notice, ISO standards etc (Appendix C).

 ## Abbreviations

 | Abbr | Expanded form                                     |